You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 The Smart Way to Build Your No-Code App

-The biggest build mistake is trying to ship everything in one pass.
-That is how you spend months building the wrong product.
+The biggest mistake is trying to ship everything in one pass.
+That is how founders spend months building the wrong product.

 Instead, build in small pieces, test, then move to the next piece.